 Curious about where to start?
 Take the “What Should My Word Be?”
 Quiz to help you narrow down your word choices.
 It’s quick, engaging and a ton of fun!
 Plus, I’ll share some examples of words you can explore as you consider your own unique word choices.
 Having a guiding word to encompass your life as a whole is a beautiful practice that is rooted in neuroscience to help you achieve desired outcomes.Tell me more!

-How do you want to feel in 3 months, 6 months, a year?
-Whatever your goals may be, it’s important to find a way to keep them at the forefront of your mind – not just for a few weeks but for months or years to come.
-Imagine if you could transform your obligatory goals and resolutions into more distilled and powerful versions of themselves through just one word?
+How do you want to feel, do, be in 3 months, 6 months, a year?
+Whatever your desires may be, it’s important to find a way to keep them at the forefront of your mind – not just for a few weeks but for months or years to come.
+Imagine if you could transform your obligatory goals and resolutions into more distilled and enchanted versions of themselves through just one word?
 How much more likely are you to live a life that’s aligned with your purpose and values?

 Tuning into the songs of the birds outside my bedroom window, I notice.
 The windows have been open for days as the stagnant energy from the prisoned days of this past pandemic winter drift away.
 I notice us all.
 I notice how we’ve come to be, how we’ve adapted whether […]READ MORE >